pirelaurent/p5_animationFramework/chapters/chap2-scenario.md

   patchProperties(traffic_4,onlyRed );
   ...
   ```
-Then we start the scenarios of the first pair of light :
+Then we start the scenarios of the first pair of lights :
 ```javascript
   // start first pair on red
   console.log('-->start first pair of lights')